(Availability can be from a few days to two weeks from when the appointment is scheduled)

-Undergraduate and Master’s students interested in meeting one-on-one with a career consultant can begin with a 20 minute same-day session or if preferred, can wait and schedule a 30-minute appointment on a future date.
-Based on the outcome of this first meeting, students can schedule follow-up appointments.
+Undergraduate, Master’s and Doctoral students, Postdoctoral scholars and Recent Alumni (graduated within three years) interested in meeting one-on-one with a career coach can schedule a 30-60 minute appointment.
+Based on the outcome of this first meeting, individuals can schedule follow-up appointments.

 What to expect in your career coaching appointment:

 - A conversation and questions about what brought you to the CCD, as well as what you are looking to accomplish in the appointment

 - Based on what is discussed, some topics may be resolved in one session, while others are better suited for a follow-up conversation

 - You may return as often as needed, either for the same topic or for something different